Selling is about more than moving product. It’s about moving people. Touching them. Connecting with them.

 - Prebiotics are used to kill harmful bacteria

 - Don’t know

-While over 50% of the respondents in the general adult population responded “Yes” to Question 1, only 13% were able to answer correctly for Question 2 (“Prebiotics are used to feed healthy bacteria”).
+While over 50 percent of the respondents responded “Yes” to Question 1, only 13 percent were able to answer correctly Question 2 (“Prebiotics are used to feed healthy bacteria”).

 Take a look at another example.
 Subscribers of an internet magazine were asked to respond to this question:

 - Because it’s free

 Well, if the survey is conducted to better understand the magazine readers, wouldn’t it be more meaningful to ask what is missing in the magazine and what can be improved?

 Finally, take a look at this question.
 The question was asked following a new product presentation:

 Q. How much would you pay for the product?

 I bet you know the answers received by the researcher.